Atelier Marguerite

 Selby comes from home farms and gardens of the American South, learning early the excitement of nurturing plants and flowers and embracing the feeling of hands in the soil.
 He developed his design eye over the past fifteen years in the floral and event industry, learning to challenge the expected and embrace creative design solutions.
 Selby also carries formal education and training in Interior Design (NYIAD).
 He is a skilled developer of custom experiences and has conceptualized large-scale faux and holiday installations in both residential and destination-corporate settings.
 Selby believes strongly in breaking design 'rules' and creating the unexpected.

-Sustainability:
+Philosophy on Sustainability:

 Commitment to Locality: